Taft Information Technology High School

 Welcome to Robert A. Taft Information Technology High School.
 We would like to personally share some spectacular news about our school.

 We know that sometimes challenges get in the way of being successful in school.
 This is why we offer an array of additional services to help our young people stay focused on the educational program that we provide.
 St. Al’s provides mental health services to those in need.
 With two full-time therapists and a full-time case manager at their disposal, many students have overcome barriers and have started being successful in school.
-This year, we will be launching a brand new full service health center.
-With the Cincinnati Health Department as the lead agency, the health center will provide immunizations, physicals, and other heath-related services.
+We also have a brand new full service health center.
+With the Cincinnati Health Department as the lead agency, the health center provides immunizations, physicals, and other health-related services.

 We are proud to welcome you to Taft IT High School—a school where the opportunity for success is unlimited and where FAILURE IS NOT AN OPTION!
 The Taft Administrators, Michael Turner (Principal) and Dorothy James (Assistant Principal) are very happy to be leading Taft.
-At Taft, we value a high quality educational experience.
+At our school, we value a high quality educational experience.
 Therefore, we expect students to arrive to school on time.
-School now starts each day at 8:45AM and ends at 3:20PM.
-We expect students to be in class at 8:50AM ready to learn.
+School now starts each day at 8:30AM and ends at 3:30PM.
+We expect students to be in class at 8:40AM ready to learn.
 We are asking that you make sure that appropriate plans are made to ensure that on-time arrival to school every day becomes a regular part of your daily routine.
-To repeat, students must be in class seated and ready to learn at 8:50AM to be considered on time.
+To repeat, students must be in class seated and ready to learn at 8:40AM to be considered on time.
 Students who are tardy will miss the entire 1st bell class and will be held in the Tardy Center, which will negatively impact grades and GPA.

+We are very excited that this school year brings with us an additional teaching period each day.
+This is why we have a longer school day.
+By adding more time, we are able to offer additional courses and more individual help so that our students can be successful.
 Remember that coming to school is one part of the process.
 Being involved in the school creates lifelong learners.
 We are looking forward to another great school year.
-We are excited to welcome you to our Taft family.
+We are excited to have you as part of our Taft family.

 420 Ezzard Charles Dr., Cincinnati, OH 45214